-See School's online safety procedures and protocols which focus on the four areas of risk - content, contact, conduct and commerce.
+See our Online Safety Policy for procedures and protocols which focus on the four areas of risk - content, contact, conduct and commerce (KCSIE para 134-137).

 Online safety is a running and interrelated theme which is reflected in our policies and procedures.
 Children are taught about safeguarding, including online safety.
 Online safety is considered as part of our whole school safeguarding approach and wider staff training (including at induction) and curriculum planning.
 A personalised or contextualised approach is taken for more vulnerable children, victims of abuse and some children with SEND.